anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JWS Protected Header of the vStatus artifact MUST contain the following standard Header Parameters as defined in {{!RFC7515}}:

-* `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of !RFC7515}}
+* `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of !RFC7515}}.
 * `x5c`: SHALL contain the base64-encoded pledge IDevID certificate used to sign the vStatus artifact;
   it SHOULD also contain the certificate chain for this certificate;
-  if the certificate chain is not included in the `x5c` Header Parameter, it MUST be available at the domain registrar for verification
+  if the certificate chain is not included in the `x5c` Header Parameter, it MUST be available at the domain registrar for verification.

-{{vstatus_header}} below shows an example for this JWS Protected Header:
+{{vstatus_header}} shows an example for this JWS Protected Header:

 ~~~~ json
 {